arifszn/arifszn/README.md

 <br/>
 <br/>

-Hi, I'm Ariful Alam, a Full Stack Engineer from Bangladesh.
+<p>Hi, my name is Ariful Alam and I am a Full Stack Engineer from Bangladesh.</p>
+<p>I am a BSc graduate and currently working as a Jr. Full Stack Engineer in a reputed company in Bangladesh.
+I have a great thirst for learning and believe in continuous improvement.
+I speak fluently in PHP and JavaScript.</p>

 ## My Tech Stack
 ![Laravel](https://img.shields.io/badge/-Laravel-%232c3e50?style=flat-square&logo=laravel)